SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

 In this guide, we will:

 - Check requirements and latest supported versions
-- Get the tools we need to "make" revanced yourself
+- Get the tools we need to "make" ReVanced yourself
 - Guide you step-by-step on how to select the right "features"
 - Provide solution on what to do when it does not work